 It has amazing sensitivity as testified to by various user reviews, and at the same time it is able to handle sound pressure levels of up to 144dB, more than enough to take on the duties normally reserved for tough dynamic mics.
-As the saying goes, if you want to play with the big boys, you have to play with bigger toys, so start saving.
+As the saying goes, if you want to play with the big boys, you have to play with bigger toys, so start saving for the Neumann TLM 102.
 Get the latest price & reviews at Amazon.com.

-Shure SM57 is the most popular and widely used microphone in the world, and for good reason - reliability, thanks to its durable design that have stood the test of countless travels and abuse.
-Proven useful in live situations, it can also serve as a versatile home studio microphone.
+Since the SM57 is readily available and reasonably priced, it can also serve as a versatile home studio microphone.
 The SM57 has a good frequency response of 40Hz-15kHz, which is complimented by its cardioid polar pattern - this enables the mic to handle anything from vocals to close-in milking of guitar and other instrument speakers.

 The Shure SM58 got its legendary status due to its amazing ability to withstand abuse that would simply destroy other microphones.
 Some even joke that you can use it as a hammer to build stages and it will still perform well!
 The SM58's frequency response of 50Hz-15kHz is fine-tuned for vocal work, it has a distinct upper midrange that has become a staple sound in rock and other musical styles.

-With the popularity of video sharing sites like YouTube, you will need a mic that can capture your sound in style - and the Shure 55SH fits that bill perfectly.
-With a classic eye catching style that was made famous by Elvis, this rugged microphone is sure to inspire both the performer and the listener, pleasing the eyes and the ears.
+With the popularity of video sharing sites like YouTube, you will need a mic that can capture your sound - in style - and the Shure 55SH fits that bill perfectly.
+With a classic eye catching style that was made famous by iconic artists of the past like Elvis, this rugged microphone is sure to inspire both the performer and the listener, pleasing the eyes and the ears.

 Sennheiser MD421 II

 The RE20 is known for its clean sound thanks to its internal pop-filter and element shockmount that reduces proximity and vibration noise.
-Aside from its quiet operation, users also rave about its versatility.
-Its frequency response (45Hz-18kHz) and nifty bass roll-off switch allows it to handle various instruments, from wind to violin and it works really well with bass, drums and guitars.
+On top of its transparent and quiet operation, users also rave about its versatility.
+Its frequency response (45Hz-18kHz) and nifty bass roll-off switch allows it to handle various instruments, from wind to violin and for a mic designed primarily for vocals, the RE20 works surprisingly well with bass, drums and guitars.